pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 We introduce the control parameter κ = Φ/(L·q) and show that diverse collapse mechanisms — lock accumulation, terrain degradation, stochastic escape, and tipping-point bifurcation — all reduce to the unified condition κ ≥ κ_c.
 This is the paper's central structural result, analogous to the Reynolds number (turbulence), R₀ (epidemic threshold), and temperature ratio (phase transition): many mechanisms, one dimensionless index.
 The critical manifold Φ_c(L,q) = κ_c·L·q formalizes Silent Criticality as invisible drift toward this surface.
 The EW indicator → critical margin → survival probability chain (§19.5) converts κ into a quantitative collapse forecasting tool.

 **Contribution 3 — Fractal governance necessity and universality class.**
-From the n²/n scaling mismatch, we derive (§19.6) structural pressure toward modular and hierarchical organization, explaining why large adaptive systems tend to evolve fractal governance architectures as a cost-minimizing response to coordination overload — and predicting collapse universality class exponents (τ, σ, γ_FI) measurable from empirical event-size distributions.
+From the uncompressed n²/near-linear capacity mismatch, we derive (§19.6) structural pressure toward modular and hierarchical organization, explaining why large adaptive systems tend to evolve fractal governance architectures as a cost-minimizing response to coordination overload — and predicting collapse universality class exponents (τ, σ, γ_FI) measurable from empirical event-size distributions.
 This converts the fractal governance claim from an architectural observation into a falsifiable prediction.

+**Contribution 4 — Equilibrium-induced complexity transition and dual-reference compression.**
+We distinguish potential/time-integrated pairwise burden from realized active communication and provide a conditional bridge from $O(n^2)$ exposure to $O(n)$ or $O(n\log n)$ operation (§19.10.5–§19.10.8).
+The bridge requires compressible local dynamic equilibrium, global external calibration, bounded interfaces, and Local North Stars that remain in bounded tension with a slowly evolving Global North Star.
+The same framework explains reverse transition: when return, observability, summary sufficiency, or reference alignment fails, modules reopen and the effective verification graph re-expands toward the quadratic regime.

 ### Model Necessity: What FCC Explains That Existing Models Do Not